astoler428/Full-Stack-Data-Excel-App/README.txt

-Database version of Full-Stack-DataExcel-App
+MongoDB version of Full-Stack-Data-Excel-App

-Backend is written using Node/Express and MongoDB/Mongoose
+Back end is written using Node/Express and MongoDB/Mongoose -API deployed with render.com at https://full-stack-excel-app-mongodb.onrender.com

-Deploy backend and frontend
+Front end is written in React

-Server must run on localhost 3000
+  -Deployed with netlify at
-Front end run through npm start on Localhost 3001
+  -Can also be run on localhost